andresriancho/vpc-vpn-pivot/README.md

 `vpc-vpn-pivot` keeps current state and the names of all the created resources in the state file (`~/.vpc-vpn-pivot/state`).
 This file is useful if you need to manually kill the `openvpn` process or remove the AWS resources.

+##  Warning

+In order to create an AWS Client VPN we import two certificates into the target's AWS account.
+There is a hard-limit of 20 imported certificates per year, by using this tool you are reducing the number of available ACM certificates.